ERIN MURRAY QUINLAN

 "Erin Murray Quinlan’s clever new offering God Save Queen Pam is that rare thing - a new musical that works on all levels; with a jaunty and celebratory score, razor-sharp lyrics, and a plot that perfectly balances comedic licence with a proud authenticism.
 Britain could do worse than Queen Pam, on stage or on the throne."

-"How Can I Tell You"- The Ms Song Cycle
+"How Can I

 "How Can I Tell You sung by Julie Atherton takes us on a deeply emotional journey from the opening, and there is an intense feeling that this woman is somehow responsible for the hurt she is about to bring on another.
 Sung with great poignancy, the song resonates with its truth."